Emergency icon Important Updates

 “The emergency department crew that day was amazing, and Alison and I definitely have a respect for what the other one does because we recognize we're not experts in each other's specialties,” says Pam.

-Pam and her grandson celebrating his first birthday. (left) (Courtesy: Pam Kays) One of Maddie’s sisters holding her in the hospital. (right) (Courtesy: Alison Hoit)
+Pam and her grandson celebrating his first birthday. (left) (Courtesy: Pam Kays) Alison kissing Maddie on the day she was discharged from the NICU. (right) (Courtesy: Cleveland Clinic)

-Alison adds she appreciates the level of in-depth care Pam and the team are providing to her daughter in the NICU.
-Alison says this experience has made her passion for nursing that much greater, and she plans to keep in touch with Pam and the other NICU nurses after all this is over.
+Alison adds she appreciates the level of in-depth care Pam and the team provided to her daughter in the NICU.
+Alison says this experience has made her passion for nursing that much greater, and she plans to keep in touch with Pam and the other NICU nurses.

 “Seeing the NICU world has been incredible.
 We really should be proud of everything these nurses do, and it’s comforting knowing they’re so experienced,” says Alison.
 “I never expected Pam to remember me after being intubated and sedated in the hospital.
 This has been such a humbling experience.”